Los Alamos National Laboratory

 How long has OSRP and LANL been recovering sealed sources?

 LANL began accepting Pu-239/Be neutron sources in 1979 and had been chemically separating Pu-239 material from sealed sources at a Laboratory facility.
 They had processed about 1100 by 1998, when DOE ended this practice for programmatic reasons.
 In about January 1999, the DOE management strategy changed to "aggressive source recovery with consolidation of sources in multifunction shielded containers for storage until disposal is made available."
-OSRP was created to implement the new strategy and has been actively recovering sealed sources from off-site locations since 2001.
+OSRP was created to implement the new strategy and has been actively recovering and disposing of unwanted sealed sources from off-site locations as far back as 1997.

 Who tasked OSRP and LANL with sealed source recovery?

-DOE's Office of Environmental Management initially created OSRP at LANL and tasked it with recovery and management of all unwanted sealed sources until a disposal pathway could be developed.
-In October 2003, responsibility for OSRP moved to the National Nuclear Security Administration (NNSA) as part of the Global Threat Reduction Initiative with a national security mission to recover all unwanted and excess sealed sources and secure them.
+DOE's Office of Environmental Management initially created the Off-Site Source Recovery Project at LANL and tasked it with recovery and management of all unwanted sealed sources until a disposal pathway could be developed.
+In October 2003, responsibility for OSRP moved to the National Nuclear Security Administration (NNSA) Office of Global Threat Reduction with a national security mission to recover, secure, and safely dispose of unwanted and excess sealed sources.
+In 2014, the Office of Global Threat Reduction was transitioned into a program with the NNSA Office of Global Material Security.

 Do you have a question we haven't answered?
 E-mail your question to:OSRP Group.